 (1) DO discuss relevant health information ONLY with those who have a legitimate need to know, such as the doctors and nurses taking care of the patient.
 Nurses play a huge role in protecting patient health information.
 This is the single best way to ensure patient confidentiality is maintained as much as possible.

 (2) DO release only a one-word condition descriptor plus a general location to any other people who inquire about the patient.
-Condition may be described as good, fair, serious, critical, undetermined (not yet seen by MD) or deceased.
+The condition may be described as good, fair, serious, critical, undetermined (not yet seen by MD) or deceased.
 Location may be described as hospitalized, or treated and released.
 If, however, the patient or family has otherwise requested that even this information remain confidential, you must honor that request.

 (4) DO speak softly when discussing private issues.
 In fact, you should speak softly all the time at work.
 Patients always complain that doctors and nurses talk too loudly.
 A little peace and quiet, especially at night, is more therapeutic for your patients than you know.
 In addition, it will help prevent “focused ears” from hearing anything that shouldn’t be heard.

-So it’s up to us to make sure we are extra careful with patient information!
-The only piece of advice I’d add to Dr. Pregerson’s four HIPAA “DOs” above is one big “DON’T.” Please, please, please DON’T give out the information that a patient has been admitted to a psychiatric unit!
+So, it’s up to us to make sure we are extra careful with patient information!
+The only piece of advice I’d add to Dr. Pregerson’s four HIPAA “DOs” above is one big “DON’T”: Please, please, please DON’T give out the information that a patient has been admitted to a psychiatric unit!
 No one wants their boss to know that the voices they were hearing were not really coming from their Bluetooth headset.